Atlas-OS/docs/docs/general-faq/atlas-and-security.md

 ### Why was Atlas unsecure previously?

-When Atlas became more popular, we realized the necessity of catering to a broader audience.
-Under new development, we acted on the feedback and have shifted to include maintaining security in Atlas's goals, which is what we should have done previously.
+When Atlas became more popular, we realized the necessity of catering to a broader audience that expects these security features.
+Under new development, we acted on the feedback and have shifted Atlas's goals to include maintaining security, which is what we should have done previously.

 ### What has changed since?

-As well as feature and stability improvements, we rectified the security concerns in the latest versions, such as:
+As well as many feature and stability improvements, the latest versions of Atlas have many security improvements, such as:

 1. Windows Update support
 1. Windows Defender support